Understanding the US Immigration Rate Decline: What It Means for Construction in

 Key Takeaways

-- The US immigration rate decline is significantly affecting the construction industry.
+- The US Immigration Rate Decline is leading to significant labor shortages in the construction industry.

 Conclusion